Docaro

 The boiler has been serviced within the last 12 months.

-There are eight radiators in the central heating system.
+The number of radiators in the central heating system is 8.

-The total number of taps in the Property is twelve.
-All in good working order.
+The total number of taps in the property is 12.

 KEYS AND SECURITY

-The types of keys provided to the Tenant are front door key back door key and window keys.
-All in good condition.
+The types of keys provided to the tenant are front door key back door key and window keys.

-The number of keys of each type provided to the Tenant is two front door keys two back door keys and four window keys.
+The number of keys of each type provided to the tenant is 2 front door keys 2 back door keys and 4 window keys.

-The types of locks installed on the Property are Yale lock deadbolt lock and window lock.
-All in good condition.
+The types of locks installed on the property are Yale lock deadbolt lock and window lock.

-The locations of each type of lock in the Property are a Yale lock on the front door a deadbolt lock on the back door and window locks on all ground floor windows.
+The locations of each type of lock in the property are Yale lock on the front door deadbolt lock on the back door and window locks on all ground floor windows.

-The additional security features installed on the Property are CCTV cameras motion sensor lights smoke detectors and carbon monoxide alarms.
-All in good condition.
+The additional security features installed on the property are CCTV cameras motion sensor lights and smoke detectors.

 METERS AND UTILITIES

-There is an electricity meter at the Property located in the kitchen cupboard under the sink with meter number E123456789 and the current reading on the electricity meter is 12456 which was taken on 1 October 2023.
-Condition: good.
+There is an electricity meter at the property located in the kitchen cupboard under the sink with meter number E123456789.

-There is a gas meter at the Property located outside the Property near the front entrance with meter number G987654321 and the current reading on the gas meter is 3456 which was taken on 1 October 2023.
-Condition: good.
+There is a gas meter at the property located outside the property near the front entrance with meter number G987654321.

 FURNISHINGS AND CONTENTS SCHEDULE